ms-henglu/bicep-types-az/generated/redis/microsoft.cache/2021-06-01/types.md

 * **provisioningState**: 'Creating' | 'Deleting' | 'Disabled' | 'Failed' | 'Linking' | 'Provisioning' | 'RecoveringScaleFailure' | 'Scaling' | 'Succeeded' | 'Unlinking' | 'Unprovisioning' | 'Updating' | string (ReadOnly): Redis instance provisioning status.
 * **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Whether or not public endpoint access is allowed for this cache.
 Value is optional but if passed in, must be 'Enabled' or 'Disabled'.
 If 'Disabled', private endpoints are the exclusive access method.
 Default value is 'Enabled'
 * **redisConfiguration**: [RedisCommonPropertiesRedisConfiguration](#rediscommonpropertiesredisconfiguration): All Redis Settings.
 Few possible keys: rdb-backup-enabled,rdb-storage-connection-string,rdb-backup-frequency,maxmemory-delta,maxmemory-policy,notify-keyspace-events,maxmemory-samples,slowlog-log-slower-than,slowlog-max-len,list-max-ziplist-entries,list-max-ziplist-value,hash-max-ziplist-entries,hash-max-ziplist-value,set-max-intset-entries,zset-max-ziplist-entries,zset-max-ziplist-value etc.
 * **redisVersion**: string: Redis version.
-Only major version will be used in PUT/PATCH request with current valid values: (4, 6)
+This should be in the form 'major[.minor[.build]]' (only 'major' is required) or the value 'latest' which refers to the latest stable Redis version that is available.
+Only the major and minor version are used in a PUT/PATCH request.
+Supported versions: 4.0, 6.0.
 * **replicasPerMaster**: int: The number of replicas to be created per primary.
 * **replicasPerPrimary**: int: The number of replicas to be created per primary.
 * **shardCount**: int: The number of shards to be created on a Premium Cluster Cache.